Literature: The Tell Tale Heart

 - Disproportionate Retribution: The narrator kills the Old Man, not because he hates him, but because his hideous eye bothered him that much.

 - First-Person Perspective: The story is told from the POV of the narrator.

 - In Medias Res: The story starts like this.

-- No Name Given: None of the characters are given actual names.
+- Nameless Narrative: None of the characters are given actual names.